+38 (097) 842 08 34

 The appearance of a hotel plays an important role in the demand for it.
 The facade is a kind of business card that leaves a first impression on tourists.
 The well-known features of the exterior will become memorable and attract attention.

 The main principle of interior space planning is the comfort and experience of guests, as well as the optimisation of staff paths.
-The main task is to think through and separate the guest's paths and the staff's paths as much as possible.
+The main task is to think through and separate the guest’s paths and the staff’s paths as much as possible.
+Proper hotel layout should generally ensure logical circulation routes, eliminate “bottlenecks,” and provide convenient access to all key areas.

 When designing a layout that meets hotel technology, it is quite difficult to focus on one template – different sites and buildings have different limitations and features.
 However, Ribas Hotels Group has a special hotel design standard that will help you take into account all the aspects of space planning.